mor1/python-scripts/README.md

 contacts as v3.0 vCards.

-bib2html
+bib2json
 --------

-Convert BibTeX files to JSON/HTML.
+Convert BibTeX files to JSON.
 Relies on well-formed and reasonably formatted input (ie., it's not a fully fledged BibTeX parser).
 Running it through Emacs BibTeX-mode's 'validate' and 'format' should suffice.